• 5.0/5 from 223+ reviews.

 4. The feeling of stress

-Stressful situations such as the death of a loved one or financial worries can create an anxious mind that makes it difficult to relax enough to fall asleep and stay asleep throughout the night.
+Stressful situations such as the loss of a loved one or financial worries can create an anxious mind that makes it hard to relax enough to fall asleep and stay asleep throughout the night.
 Stress management techniques such as yoga, meditation, or keeping a journal can help keep stress levels under control before bedtime.

 5. Poor sleep habits